Organizing People and Teams

-Before you can configure roles and groups, you need to invite users to Beebole.
+Before you can configure roles and groups, you need to add and invite users to Beebole.
 You can do this using either the People module or Add a Person module.
-Read more about adding and inviting people here.

-For example, you can assign people to team leaders and projects to project managers, which will give them additional access to hours tracked by certain people or on certain projects, as well as approval rights.
-You can read more about configuring access rights and authorizations for different user groups here.
+You can assign people to team leaders and projects to project managers, which will give them additional access to hours tracked by certain people or on certain projects, as well as approval rights.

 Another way to control which modules users have access to is by configuring default screens for different user groups.
 You can do this with the User Screens module in the Settings screen.